 5. Contact us for a free consultation.

-After you have received medical attention, contact my Auburn (530-823-0705) or Roseville office (916-884-0705) for a free consultation.
+After you have received medical attention, contact my Auburn (530-823-0705) or Roseville office (916-884-0705) or call or text 530-305-7396 my cell for a free consultation.
 As a dog bite lawyer for 30+ years with one of the largest local settlements, I have the personal injury experience and expertise to take on your case.

 6. Ask us about a plastic surgery consult.